 Other causes are often biomechanical, where compression of the tendon over time, particularly the Peroneal Brevis tendon as it gets wedged between the fibula head and the Peroneal Longus, along with a poor blood supply, can lead to a degenerative tear of the tendon.

 An MRI is one of the most accurate forms of imaging used to diagnose Peroneal tendon tears.
-Another useful form of imaging alongside clinical testing is an ultrasound scan, as it can give live imaging and it is cost-effective.
-An x-ray is not a useful tool to diagnose a Peroneal Tendon Tear, although it may be useful to rule out other potential pathologies in the area.
+Another useful form of imaging alongside clinical testing is an ultrasound scan, as it can give live imaging and is cost-effective.
+An X-ray is not a useful tool to diagnose a Peroneal Tendon Tear, although it may be useful to rule out other potential pathologies in the area.

 If a Peroneal Tendon Tear occurs at the fifth metatarsal, it can be considered an avulsion fracture.